SasheO/berka-data-engineering-project/README.md

 DBT Docs in the Airflow webserver also shows this same information but on a physical implementation rather than logical level.

 ### Reasons for Various Design Choices
-Although the data source is historical and small in size, I designed the dimensional model with the assumption that the data would grow.
+Although the data source is historical and small in size, I designed the dimensional model with the assumption that the data would grow and considering plausible business requirements of a modern bank today.

+For example, the history of a client's district is stored in an SCD type 4 table `dim_client_district_historical` because customers can move frequently and change addresses, meaning that history tracking within the same table (e.g. SCD type 2) could lead to a needlessly bloated dimension table.

 Some guiding questions I started this design process with were:
 > What is the total transaction volume per account per month?